alexa-games/litexa/docs/book/deployment.md

 #### Lambda Configuration (optional)

 The `@litexa/deploy-aws` module deploys your skill to AWS Lambda.
-It sets a few defaults, but you are welcome to override these settings with your own in the litexa config.
+It sets a few defaults, but you are welcome to override these settings with your own in the Litexa config.
 Here is an example with all the supported Lambda configuration options:

 ```json